Partido Ortodoxo: Ideology and platform

-The PPC-O was a centre-left party, open to all that wanted join to it.
-Generally populist, there were not distinct internal factions or organizations, with all members united by their support of Eduardo Chibás' goals and ideals.
-The party's composition included several ideological groups ranging from the political centre to the left:
+The PPC-O was a centre-left to left-wing reformist party, open to all that wanted join to it.
+Generally left-wing populist, there were not distinct internal factions or organizations, with all members united by their support of Eduardo Chibás' goals and ideals.
+The party's composition included several ideological groups ranging from the political centre to the far-left: